garci1294/Jesus-Garcia-Garcia-academic/content/authors/admin/_index.md

   url: https://venteicherlab.umn.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include exercising high-performance computing using LINUX heterogeneous clusters to examine genomics of brain tumors.
+bio: My research interests include exercising high-performance computing using LINUX heterogeneous clusters to examine the genomics of brain tumors.

 # Interests to show in About widget
 interests: